yft22/sec-gate-oidc/libs/pcscd-client/README.md

 Trailer access control is composed of 4 bytes.

-* The 3 first bytes store the access control as sutch.
-Acls are store in both normal and inverted bit values.
+* The 3 first bytes store the access control as such.
+Acls are stored in both normal and inverted bit values.
 * Last byte is free and available as user-data.
 * *Any error in acls data will brick the 4 blocs of concerned page**